What You Need to Do to Calculate Lost Wages

 If your injury leaves you permanently disabled or unable to work at your previous job, you may be able to claim loss of future earnings as well as compensation for wages you’ve already lost.
 “Future earnings’ are the wages you would make should you continue working as you did before the injury.
 Future earnings are based on the theory that most people plan to improve in their careers.
 They should be paid more in five years than they are today.

 Loss of future earnings lets you claim this higher pay rate if your injury will prevent you from returning to work or will keep you from realizing any future advancement at work.
+If you have pressing questions about your particular case, don’t hesitate to contact our legal team today.

 Calculating Lost Wages